cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

     :::c
     int result = gcd( 10, 15 );

-If there is a single parameter, sometimes it may be more appropriate to eliminate the whitespace inside the parenthesis.
+If there is a single argument, sometimes it may be more appropriate to eliminate the whitespace inside the parenthesis.
+Or if it is more readable it might be fine to do this if the arguments are very simple.

+    :::c
+    int result = gcd(10,15);

+Again, the focus is on readability.

 3. Naming
 --------------------------------------------------------------------------